rriegel/project-purple-cow/solution.md

 - I wanted to bundle this application with Parcel, which is an alternative to webpack/babel, however I kept getting an error so for the sake of time I used webpack/babel

+---

 ## To change the localhost Port number

-- open the server.js in the main directory of the repository
+- Open server.js in the main directory of the repository

 - Change the value of port on line 20

 - Stop the server from listening and run "npm start" again to see the port change

+---

 ## Tools Utilized